ianstormtaylor/slate/docs/reference/plugins/plugins.md

 />
 ```

-- `attributes: Object` — a dictionary of attributes that **you must** add to the top-level element of the rendered component.
+- `attributes` — a dictionary of attributes that **you must** add to the top-level element of the rendered component.
 Using the [Object Spread Syntax (Stage 2)](https://github.com/sebmarkbage/ecmascript-rest-spread) this is as easy as `...props.attributes`.
-- `children: Any` — a set of React element children that **you must** render as the leaf element in your component.
+- `children` — a set of React element children that **you must** render as the leaf element in your component.
-- `node: Node` the node being rendered.
+- `node` — the node being rendered.
-- `state: State` the current state of the editor.
+- `state` — the current state of the editor.

 Such that a simple code block renderer might look like this: